ShaunCurtis/Blazr.BaseComponents/readme.md

 ## Introduction

-This articles describes how to build a suite of three base components for Blazor.
+This article describes how to build a suite of three base components for Blazor.

 Before I dive into the detail, consider this simple component which displays a Bootstrap Alert.